 The hatching takes place during the night or predawn to avoid predatory animals.
 To protect eggs and baby turtles from predators some organizations are work during hatching.
 After hatching these baby turtles crawl towards the sea in big groups and it is a spectacular sight.
 In the year 2016 approx 5-6 lakh (around half a million) eggs hatched.
 There are many beautiful monuments and other places in Orissa.

 How to reach: Nearest airport of Bhubaneswar is 130 Km.
 Nearest Railway station is Bhadrak but train connectivity is limited another major railway station of Cuttack is 100 Km.
 Bus connectivity is not very good.
-To reach Gahirmatha beach take a taxi or collaborate with the organizations working on turtle project.
+To reach Gahirmatha beach take a taxi or collaborate with the organizations working on the turtle project.

 Best time to visit: Sometime around the end, April depending upon the egg-laying date.